sherry-ger/workshop/Labs/Lab3.md

 <img src="/Labs/images/management.png" width="300">

 2. Select on License Management on the left
-3. Click on the Start trial button and confirm in the popup dialog.
+3. Click on the Start trial button and confirm by clicking on Start my trial.
 4. Select on Machine Learning on the left panel

 <img src="/Labs/images/ML.png" width="300">